ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

 ![Alt text](/src/connection.jpg?raw=true "Optional Title")

- 1- From prevouis steps, you sholud have the following files on your Raspberry Pi  :
+ 1- From previous steps, you should have the following files on your Raspberry Pi :

     - ncapi folder that include network's floders with each network graph file that has been compiled on your development computer.
     - installed GStreamer on your Raspberry Pi